Deepstatsanalysis/PyTorch_Chatbot_Tutorial/README.md

 Note: This code has been adapted from https://pytorch.org/tutorials/beginner/chatbot_tutorial.html.
 We will demonstrate more details and observe the output step by step to have a deeper understanding.

-I was watching freeCodeCamp course on buiding chatbots: [https://youtu.be/CNuI8OWsppg](https://youtu.be/CNuI8OWsppg).
+I was watching freeCodeCamp course on building chatbots: [https://youtu.be/CNuI8OWsppg](https://youtu.be/CNuI8OWsppg).
 I wanted to find the notebooks and play with the code myself, but unfortunately, I was not able to find the notebooks.
 So, I decided to write the notebook myself completely based on the contents of the video.
 It has been written to be as close as possible to the video.

 ### How to run the model